MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### startOfHour

-Return the start of the hour for a timestamp in an optional locale.
+Return the start of the hour for a timestamp in an optional locale format.

 ```
 startOfHour('<timestamp>', '<format>'?, '<locale>'?)